Are Your Expectations Hurting or Helping You?

 • How are your current expectations affecting your relationships with your spouse, friends, and co-workers?
 Don’t make a list of the things they should be doing to make you happy.
 Instead, make a list of the things you can do to make them happy.
 When you do, you’ll be amazed at the difference in your personal level of satisfaction.

 • Know that your expectations are not the same as everyone else’s.
 That’s normal!
 If you’re in a leadership position, don’t set expectations that have not been clearly communicated, no matter how basic they may be.
-Remember that Basketball Coaching Legend John Wooden started every season teaching his players how to put on their socks to avoid getting blisters!
+Remember that basketball-coaching legend John Wooden started every season teaching his players how to put on their socks to avoid getting blisters!

 If you set realistic expectations for yourself and those around you, you’ll avoid many of life’s blisters and enjoy happier, more fulfilling relationships.